Tophace Kaahwa

-Tophace Byagira Kaahwa, (born 1 September 1974), is a teacher and politician in Uganda, who serves as the country's ambassador of to Japan.
+Tophace Byagira Kaahwa, (born 1 September 1974), is a teacher and politician serving as Uganda’s ambassador to Japan.

 She previously served as the Member of Parliament for the Hoima District Women's Representative in the 10th Parliament (2016–2021).
 She served in the same role in the 9th Parliament (2011–2016).

 Background and education

 Kaahwa was born in Hoima District, in the Western Region of Uganda, on 1 September 1974.
 She attended Kihabwemi Primary School. where she attained her Primary Leaving Examinations(PLE) then She then joined to Ikoba Girls' Secondary School, where she completed her O-Level studies and she attained her Uganda Certificate of Education(UCE) from there.

 In 1994, she enrolled into Bulera Core Primary Teachers' College, graduating in 1996, with a Grade III Teacher's Certificate.
 Later, she was admitted to Kyambogo University, where she first obtained a Diploma in Teacher Education in 2003, followed by a Bachelor of Education degree in 2008.
 In 2013, she received a Masters of Education, Planning and Management degree from the Uganda Christian University, in Mukono District.